Tiffany Butcher: 2018–2022

 After Shakil Kazemi (Shaheen Jafargholi) dies from being stabbed, Tiffany, Louise, Hunter, Bernadette, Tiffany’s cousin Bex Fowler (Jasmine Armfield) and Bernadette’s brother Keegan Baker (Zack Morris) spend time at E20 and during spin the bottle, Tiffany kisses both Keegan and Bernadette, which leads Bernadette to confusion about her feelings, though Tiffany tells Bernadette she likes Keegan.
 Despite avoidance from Bernadette, Tiffany understands how Bernadette feels.
 Tiffany starts a relationship with Jagger Rawley (Aaron Thomas Ward), who uses her to deliver drugs.
 Tiffany discovers that Jagger has given drugs to Keegan so she bins them; Jagger asks her to pay for them but she is unable to.
 Tiffany then meets Evie Steele (Sophia Capasso), who stands up for her in front of Jagger.
 However, Tiffany discovers that Evie is part of the gang.
 She allows them to use Ted Murray’s (Christopher Timothy) flat after she steals his keys and Tiffany is shocked to discover Evie is the leader of the gang.
 Evie asks Tiffany to deliver a package to Suffolk and tells her she must take Bernadette with her.
 Tiffany tells Bernadette what is going on and Bernadette agrees to go with her when Tiffany kisses her.
 In Suffolk, Tiffany successfully receives the package of drugs in a crack-den.
 She deals drugs to Keegan once again and when Bernadette finds out she falls out with her, however, Tiffany invites her to the Queen Vic with her and Evie and they make up.
 Tiffany and Evie then kiss in the toilets witnessed by Bernadette.
+Tiffany remains in the gang, grooming Dennis Rickman Jnr (Bleu Landau) much to his mother Sharon Mitchell’s (Letitia Dean) fury.
+Tiffany’s family and friends stage an intervention and she leaves the drugs in the past.
+However, before she can, she is raped by one of the gang members and confides in her great-uncle Jack Branning (Scott Maslen) who is a policeman.
+Tiffany and Keegan later begin a relationship and when attempting to sleep together for the first time, she admits that she was raped.
+Keegan does not take the news well but they reconcile and elope to Gretna Green, with Tiffany getting married at 16.